 In 1992 both Mark and Sam decided to split ways and severe their partnership to try things out on their own.
 Sam was content working on track homes but Mark envisioned a bigger future in Custom Homes and Commercial Development.
 This was when Mark’s Valley Grading was established.
 Still going strong in the track home industry, Mark also started to venture into bigger and better projects and soon Mark’s Valley Grading had quite the resume.
 After 20 years in business, not only is the company still doing a lot of site prep but now has ventured into different industry demands.
 Mark’s Valley Grading‘s current specialties consist of residential and commercial site prep, paving, residential and commercial interior and exterior demolition.

 As the company has grown to over 100 employees so did Mark’s family, which was another dream come true.
-Mark’s daughter Tosha Faust is now Vice President of Operations and his son Brandon Haight is Vice President of Project Services.
-His children started from the ground up and are now running the business alongside of him.
-Although their dad taught them everything he knows, they like to tease him daily on how the Pennsylvania hillbilly that he calls himself could learn a thing or two from them this day in age.
+Mark’s son, Brandon Haight, is Vice President of Project Services.
+Brandon started from the ground up and is now running the business alongside of him.
+Although his dad taught him everything he knows, he likes to tease him daily on how the Pennsylvania hillbilly that he calls himself could learn a thing or two from him this day in age.